 Be Honest With Your Profile

-DO post a recent photo and write an honest description of yourself.
+DO: Post a recent photo and write an honest description of yourself.
 This way, people can know exactly what to expect when they meet you and you'll be more likely to connect with people who are genuinely interested in who you are.

-DON’T assume that everyone else is as honest as you are.
+DON’T: Assume that everyone else is as honest as you are.
 Unfortunately, some users may post outdated photos or even lie about their background.
 That's why it's important to try to get to know each other before meeting up in person and to choose a safe, public place to meet up for the first time, just in case.

 Learn the Lingo

-DO learn the lingo of dating profiles.
+DO: Learn the lingo of dating profiles.
 People tend to embellish their accomplishments and physical attributes when it comes to online dating.
 Look out for any flowery language or vague statements that feel untrue.

-DON’T get lured in by corny, overused pickup lines like, “Looking to spoil the person of my dreams with flowers and candlelit dinners.”
-Anyone can write something like this but few are actually interested in doing this for someone they haven't even met yet.
+DON’T: Get lured in by corny, overused pickup lines like, “Looking to spoil the person of my dreams with flowers and candlelit dinners.”
+Anyone can write something like this, but few are actually interested in doing this for someone they haven't even met yet.

-DO stay on high alert.
+DO: Stay on high alert.
 If someone sounds too good to be true, they might be.
 That's not to say that you should be overly cynical when scrolling through potential dates, but it's helpful to be realistic and have your guard up until a person you've met can prove that they are who they say they are.

-DON’T disclose where you live or any personal information that could lead to your address.
+DON’T: disclose where you live or any personal information that could lead to your address.
 While most people who use online dating sites are probably just as normal as you are, it's always best to be overly cautious when meeting someone new (whether you meet them online or not).

-DO take things slowly.
+DO: Take things slowly.
 Arrange to meet in a public place until you have both gotten to know each other better.

-DON’T let too many options get the better of you.
+DON’T: Let too many options get the better of you.
 If you’ve met someone you're interested in, there's no need to keep looking for new suitors online.
 It can be easy to get distracted by the sheer number of eligible people who post dating profiles online or on mobile apps, but once you've got a good thing going, it might be time to delete your profile.